forki/FSharp.AsyncBuilderExtensions/README.md

-# FSharp.AsyncBuilderExtensions
+# ProjectScaffold

-F# AsyncBuilder Extensions
+Provides extensions to the AsyncBuilder to allow binding to Task and Task<T> instead of just Async<T> objects.